 Board of directors

-Sir Roy McNulty, Chairman of Gatwick Airport Limited
+Sir Roy McNulty, Deputy Chairman of Gatwick Airport Limited

 Sir Roy McNulty, who joined the Board of Gatwick Airport in April 2011, has had extensive senior-level experience in aviation.
 From 1988 to 1999, he was Chief Executive, and latterly Chairman, of Short Brothers PLC - the Belfast-based aerospace manufacturing company which has been part of Bombardier Aerospace since 1989.
 He was Executive Chairman of National Air Traffic Services Ltd. between 1999 and 2001, and Chairman of the Civil Aviation Authority from 2001 until 2009.

 Sir Roy is currently Chairman of Norbrook Laboratories Ltd and is a Non-Executive Director of Monarch Holdings Ltd. In other previous roles, Sir Roy has been Deputy Chairman of the Olympic Delivery Authority, Chairman of Advantage West Midlands, Chair of the Ilex Urban Regeneration Company in Derry/Londonderry and Chairman of the Rail Value for Money Study for the Department for Transport.